Charisma Origins and Definition

 Charismatic leadership, therefore, relies on the twin effect of a leader's personality and a strong belief by followers that this special person is the one to lead them in their hour of need.

 - Using Weber's definition, there is a single indicator of charismatic leadership, which is: do the followers grant authority to the leader based on their view of his or her special gifts?
 If the answer is yes, this is charismatic leadership.
-In Weber's eyes therefore, Adolf Hitler was as much a charismatic leader as Jesus Christ.
+In Weber's eyes, therefore, Adolf Hitler was as much a charismatic leader as Jesus Christ.

-Without separate support (such as a loyal army or secret police) charismatic leaders can only hold power while followers continue to believe in the leader's specialness.
-If the leader disappoints the followers in some way, perhaps because previously hidden flaws are exposed, or the leader fails to deliver promises, the followers' belief tends to fade, draining charismatic leaders of their authority.
-For this reason, charismatic leadership runs the risk of being unstable and short-lived.
+Without separate support (such as a loyal army or secret police) these leaders can only hold power while followers continue to believe in the leader's specialness.
+If the leader disappoints the followers in some way, perhaps because previously hidden flaws are exposed, or the leader fails to deliver promises, the followers' belief tends to fade, draining the authority of the leader.

 - When a leader loses credibility, the followers seek new leadership or ways to oust the damaged leader.

 Although charismatic leadership can be short-lived, it can also leave a lasting legacy if the leader's policies and teachings are preserved in laws, rules and norms and there is a bureaucracy to uphold them.
 You will see this long ago happening, for example, in the major religions of the world.
 We are perhaps seeing the establishment of substantial legacies in modern times too in the charisma and reputation of recent charismatic leaders such as Nelson Mandela, the Dalai Lama, and Fidel Castro.